MaximHordijchuk/activeadmin-orderable-table/README.md

   config.sort_order = 'ordinal_asc'
   config.paginate = false # optional; drag-and-drop across pages is not supported

-  ordinal # creates the controller action which handles the ordering
+  orderable # creates the controller action which handles the ordering

   index do
-    ordinal_handle_column # inserts a drag handle
+    orderable_handle_column # inserts a drag handle
     # other columns...
   end
 end